Kolpashnikova/working-paper-on-Self-Employed-Japan-Taiwan/README.md

-# These are files for the analysis of the Taiwanese data
+# These are files for the analysis of the Taiwanese and Japanese data